openfisca/openfisca-doc/source/key-concepts/input_data.md

 You can now access the `person_salary` column values with `data.person_salary`.

-2. Build a simulation according to your data length:
+2. Build a simulation according to your data's length:

 ```python
 from openfisca_core.simulation_builder import SimulationBuilder